All Episodes

 Come on.

-They're everywhere there in Starbucks right now.
+They're in Starbucks right now.

 How did you know their product?

-How would it take to succeed?
+How did what it took to succeed?

 Well, what I loved, first of all, I was love at first bite, right?